vimc/orderly-web/README.md

 (after ensuring that the new code _does_ conform to the rules) via `./gradle app:detektBaseline`.

 Note that the linter is currently unable to detect some cases where code doesn't follow the style conventions.
 In these cases the conventions take precedence.
+In particular: **braces should always be explicit, and placed on new line**.

 [code style conventions]: https://mrc-ide.myjetbrains.com/youtrack/articles/RESIDE-A-8/Code-style-conventions
 [settings files]: https://github.com/vimc/orderly-web/tree/master/src/.idea/codeStyles